"We're on a Learning Safari"

 I often take a thematic approach to teaching across the curriculum.
 Most of our Science and Social Studies learning is done through our every day interactions, from our Morning Meeting where we build our classroom community, to stories strategically chosen.

 RIGHT NOW IN SCIENCE AND SOCIAL STUDIES:

-Social Studies: We will continue to use our Scholastic reader, "Let's Find Out" to explore the world around us as we transition into our next unit in Science.
+Social Studies: We've started our next unit, "My Community".
+Additionally, we will continue to use our Scholastic reader, "Let's Find Out" to explore the world around us.

 WE are a team…please feel free to contact me at any time with any questions or concerns you may have.
 I can be reached through the Main Office at 732.833.4680, or via e-mail at firstname.lastname@example.org.